christophertino/mindbody-brivo/README.md

 The application supports access control in two scenarios:

 1. MINDBODY On-Site Check-In: A user scans his/her wristband at the facility counter using a MINDBODY reader.
 This triggers a MINDBODY webhook which updates Brivo with new membership data, if necessary.
 2. Brivo External Access Points: A user scans his/her wristband to enter the facility via a Brivo access point (locked door, parking garage, etc).
 This triggers a Brivo Event which updates MINDBODY of the client arrival.
-Client arrivals are cached and only updated once per day.
+Client arrivals are cached and only updated once every 30min.

 ## Provisioning Environments